Flight-Free-UK/flight_free_uk_website/source/posts/individual-action-vs-system-change.html.markdown

 author: FlightFree UK
 read_time_minute: 6
 ---
 Ever since Thatcher uttered the words ‘climate change’ back in the 1980s, we have argued about how to avoid it.
-Is it up to individuals to adjust their lifestyles, or is it up to the government to put in place measures so we can collectively reduce our carbon emissions?
+Is it up to individuals to adjust their lifestyles, or is it up to the government to collectively reduce our carbon emissions?

 #### Size matters